pypa/pipx/templates/readme.md

 tox -e docs
 ```

-When finished, you can exit the virtual environment by running `deactivate` and remove the virtual environment with `rm -r .tox`.
+When finished, you may remove the virtual environment with `rm -r .tox`.

 ## How does this compare to pipsi?
 * pipx is under active development. pipsi is no longer maintained.